leftlogic/ffconf/src/articles/cfp.md

 - The army of one: the developer that does it all (what motivates you day-to-day, what inspires you, any war stories from the web)
 - The (social) importance of progressive web apps ([example](/talks/if-youre-going-out-of-san-francisco-be-sure-to-wear-web-standards-in-your-hair/))
 - History of the tech we take for granted ([example](/talks/tales-of-suckage-and-awesomeness/))
+- Using a browser in ways that was never intended

 ## Bettering ourselves and others